AmiraAli23/pythonic-monopoly/README.md

 ### Average House Value Per Year

-Over the span of 15 years, the vaue of houses in Toronto have tripled.
-Owning a home now is an investment as we have seen steady growth.
+Over the span of 15 years, the value of houses in Toronto has tripled.
+Owning a home is an investment, as we have seen steady growth.
 As the value increases, the prices follow the same pattern.
-Those who already own a home are benefitting from the increase while those who wish to purchase property are now hesitant because of the rising prices.
+Those who already own a home are benefitting from the increase, while those who wish to purchase property are now hesitant because of the rising prices.

 <img width="542" alt="Screen Shot 2022-04-04 at 2 02 40 PM" src="https://user-images.githubusercontent.com/99091066/161604207-308da4f1-c0b7-46f9-a95c-1f42a6b6d3f7.png">
  > This figure is nearly a perfect slope of 1